PBCore-AV-Metadata/pbucore/README.md

 element, so make sure your xml file has that going on.

 ### Converting
-There is a provided ruby script to batch-convert all the xml files under `source_xml` to RDF xml in the `rdf_xml` directory.
+There is a provided ruby script to convert individual XML files.
 To do this, you'll need ruby as well as the bunder gem.
 With the `ruby`, `gem` and `git` executables installed:

 ```